tock/libtock-rs/README.md

 and that there can only be one application written in rust at a time and it must be installed as the first application on the board, unless you want to play games with linker scripts.
+There are some `*_layout.ld` files provided that allow to run the examples on common boards.
+Due to MPU region alignment issues they may not work for applications that use a lot of RAM, in that case you may have to change the SRAM start address to fit your application.

 ## Getting Started